matthewbdwyer/tipc/README.md

 ## Documentation

+The TIP grammar, [tipg4](./tipg4), is implemented using ANTLR4.
+This grammar is free of any semantic actions, though it does use ANTLR4 rule features which allow for control over the tree visitors that form key parts of the compiler.
+This allows the structure of the grammar to remain relatively clean, i.e., no grammar factoring or stratification needed.
+Relative to the TIP Scala grammar, which is expressed as a PEG grammar, the ANTLR4 grammar consolidates some rules to facilitate the access to parsed structures in AST visitors.

+The `tipc` compiler is pretty straightforward.
+It includes a [parse tree visitor](./src/TIPtreeBuild.cpp) that constructs an [AST](./src/TIPtree.h).
+The compiler implements two passes over the AST: one to [generate LLVM bitcode](./src/TIPtreeGen.cpp) and one to [pretty print](.src/TIPtreePrint.cpp).
+The [main](./src/tipcc.cpp) file parses command line options, chooses which pass to run, and if LLVM code is generated whether to run a set of LLVM passes to improve the bitcode (on by default).

+`tipc` only produces a bitcode file, `.bc`.
+You need to link it with the [intrinsic](./intrinsics) which define the processing of command line arguments, which is non-trivial for TIP, establish necessary runtime structures, and implement IO routines.
+A [script](./test/build.sh) is available to statically link binaries compiled by `tipc`.

 To understand this code, and perhaps extend it, you will want to become familiar with the core LLVM classes:
   * http://llvm.org/docs/ProgrammersManual.html#the-core-llvm-class-hierarchy-re
 ference

 The LLVM tutorials are a great starting point for understanding the APIs in the context of compiling:
   * https://llvm.org/docs/tutorial/
+If you are familiar with the tutorial you will see its influence on this compiler which leverages idioms, strategies, and code fragments from the tutorial.